The previous list of Essential Questions

 - Should the United States have feared internal communist subversion in the 1950s?

-- Were the 1950s a time of great peace, progress, and prosperity for Americans?
+- To what extent were the 1950s a time of great peace, progress, and prosperity for Americans?

-- Did the Civil Rights Movement of the 1950s expand democracy for all Americans?
+- To what extent did the civil rights movement of the 1950s expand democracy for all Americans?

-- Should President Kennedy have risked nuclear war to remove missiles from Cuba?
+- Should President Kennedy have risked nuclear war to remove Soviet missiles from Cuba?

 - Does the image of John F. Kennedy outshine the reality?